elastic/package-registry/CONTRIBUTING.md

     a field definition.
 The sum of fields in all present files should contain only fields that are really used, e.g. not all existing ECS fields.

+    It may happen that the ingest pipeline uses fields abstracted from ECS, but not mentioned in `fields.yml`.
+    Integrations should contain these fields and also have them documented.

+    See the PR https://github.com/elastic/beats/pull/17895 to understand how to add them to Beats (e.g. `event.code`, `event.provider`) using the `fields.epr.yml` file.

 6. Metricbeat: add missing configuration options.

    The `import-beats` script extracts configuration options from Metricbeat module's `_meta` directory.
 It analyzes